 \section{Discussion and Conclusion}

-This paper has proposed a novel evolutionary Pareto set learning (EPSL) method to approximate the whole Pareto set for continuous multiobjective optimization problems.
+This paper has proposed a simple yet efficient evolutionary Pareto set learning (EPSL) method to incorporate structure constraints on the whole solution set for multiobjective optimization.
 The proposed method generalizes the two major components of MOEA/D, namely decomposition and collaboration, with the learning-based model.
 For decomposition, EPSL generalizes the scalarization approach from a fixed and finite set of preferences to consider all infinite valid preferences via a single neural network model.
-For collaboration, we propose an efficient evolutionary stochastic gradient search method to optimize the learned Pareto set concerning all preferences simultaneously.
-The knowledge and information are now shared among all preferences within the same model, rather than exchanged among a fixed set of finite subproblems.
-In addition, the proposed EPSL method can easily incorporate different structure constraints on the whole solution set for multiobjective optimization.
+For collaboration, we propose an efficient evolutionary stochastic gradient search method to optimize the learned Pareto set concerning all preferences and structure constraints simultaneously.
+The knowledge and information are now shared among all preferences within the same model, rather than exchanged among a fixed finite set of subproblems.
 It allows decision-makers to trade off the optimal objective values with desirable properties on the solution set, which goes beyond the classic Pareto optimality for multiobjective optimization.

 In terms of computational overhead, our proposed EPSL is about the same as a single run of MOEA/D, while it allows decision makers to choose any trade-off solutions on the whole learned Pareto set.
-We believe it is a promising alternative to the traditional MOEAs, and can lead to many interesting applications and algorithms.
-In this paper, we focus on the key idea of learning the whole Pareto set via a single model, and keep the model and optimization algorithm simple and straightforward.
-Many important improvements should be investigated in future work: \begin{itemize} \item Building more powerful models to approximate complicated Pareto sets, such as those with discrete decision variables, disconnected structures, or complex patterns. \item Proposing more efficient optimization methods for learning the Pareto set model, which should go beyond the straightforward Monte-Carlo sampling and simple evolutionary gradient descent. \item Generalizing EPSL to tackle different optimization scenarios such as expensive optimization, interactive optimization, and dynamic optimization. \end{itemize}
+We believe it is a promising alternative to the traditional MOEAs and can lead to many interesting applications and algorithms.
+In this paper, we focus on the key idea of learning the whole Pareto set with structure constraints via a single model, and keep the model and optimization algorithm simple and straightforward.
+Many important improvements should be investigated in future work: \begin{itemize}

+\item Building more powerful models to approximate complicated Pareto sets and handle complex structure constraints, such as those with discrete decision variables, disconnected structures, or complex patterns.

+\item Proposing more efficient optimization methods for learning the Pareto set model, which should go beyond the straightforward Monte-Carlo sampling and simple evolutionary gradient descent.

+\item Generalizing EPSL with structure constraints to tackle different optimization scenarios such as expensive optimization, interactive optimization, and dynamic optimization.